What kind of materials can I use to make my casts in ImPRESSive Putty?

 How much Activator do I need to add to my ImPRESSive Putty before microwaving?

-Not much.
-Just add a drop per ounce of molding putty if youre molds aren't solidifying when cooled.
+None.
+It's no longer necessary.
+If your molds aren't solidifying when cooled then it's probably because you boiled the Putty and destroyed the bonding agents.
 We've made dozens of molds without adding any Activator, but in humid conditions more will come out, so you will need to add it back in.
 Add the drops into the ImPRESSive Putty before heating.
 There is no mixing required.

 How long do I have to wait before I can remove my master part?